 For most of us, finding happiness and connection within our relationships represents the biggest opportunity of our lives.
 If you’re willing to do the work, the outcome can be so rewarding.
 We will look at the relationship patterns and what is working well and what may need to be tweaked or eliminated.
 I will then help you develop the new behaviors and patterns you each need to strengthen and grow your relationship.
 I am also trained as a Prepare/Enrich Facilitator for anyone seeking pre-marital counseling.

 I welcome and honor all diversity -- religious, cultural, sexual orientation.
 I have experience with bi-cultural marriages, polyamory, sexuality, and infidelity.
 I am deeply aware of cultural issues and sensitive to people who may feel marginalized by the dominant culture.
-I bring both my personal and community experience as well as diversity training to my work with all clients.
+I bring both my personal and community experience as well as my mixed race and diversity training to my work with all clients.
 As a native Oregonian, my family is a mix of Scandinavian and Native American (Confederated Tribes of Siletz Indians).

 Counseling is a second career for me.
 After more than 20 years in the corporate world, I was looking for a way to combine my psychology background, my professional knowledge and experience, and a desire to help others into a more rewarding and fulfilling profession.
 As a counselor, I combine real-world skills, my advanced education and training, with an intuitive sense of how people think and feel to enable clients to uncover how therapy and personal growth can bring clarity, a sense of peace and purpose, and ultimately, change from within.